HomeThe Bestthe BEST studio headphones for mixing | SERIOUS options for SERIOUS people

 That said, there are some good options out there that won’t break the bank.
 Keep in mind, if it’s not an amp/dac combo (all in one), then your set up would look something like:

 Computer/laptop —> DAC —> Amp —> Headphone.

-This is a relatively simply way of illustrating it.
+This is a relatively simple way of illustrating it.
 Most amps need a digital to analog converter so that your brain can make sense out of the numbers.
 It functions much like an audio interface.
 The sound is a jumbled mess until it is converted to a signal that we can process.
-This signal is meant to be of a much higher quality than your standard built in DAC that comes with your laptop or CPU.
+This signal is meant to be of a much higher quality than your standard built-in DAC that comes with your laptop or CPU.

 A great affordable combo would be the Schiit Magni + Modi, as well as:

 Schiit Asgard 2 + Modi